Maximizing Your Med/PA School Application: Clinical Job Opportunities

 3. Seek Out Research Positions with Clinical Focus

-• University or Hospital Research Opportunities: Investigate research positions at institutions like Clemson University, USC School of Medicine Greenville, or even medical research departments within local hospitals.
+- University or Hospital Research Opportunities: Investigate research positions at institutions like Clemson University, USC School of Medicine Greenville, or medical research departments within local hospitals.
+Pathways to Science is also a great place to look for medical science research opportunities.
 Clinical research assistant roles can provide hands-on experience with patient populations and clinical trials, which is excellent exposure for medical school.

 4. Look for Volunteer Roles with Direct Patient Interaction